-If you want to sell a house, one of the first things you should decide on is whether to sell it to a cash buyer or a traditional house buyer.
-There is no straight answer to the question, which is better, a cash offer or a traditional home sale.
+If you want to sell a house, one of the first things you should decide is whether to sell it to a cash buyer or a traditional house buyer.
+There is no straight answer to the question of which is better, Ohio cash buyers or a traditional home sale.
 If you’re wondering, ‘who should buy my home?’
 It depends on your situation.
 Both have their own sets of pros and cons selling a house to a cash buyer.
 Read on to learn more:

 Cash House Buyer

 Buyers with an all-cash offer to buy your house are usually investors.
 They purchase properties, repair them, and either sell them again on the market or rent it out.
 They also have enough funding so there is no lending cash buyer company involved.
 With a lender out of the picture, you are able to sell your house fast.
 Usually, these buyers can close within 1 to 3 weeks, making it ideal for anyone who needs to sell their home quickly.